theashishgavade/Railway-Ticket-Management-System/README.md

 step 4: If 3306 port is not free, make it free and then start mysql again(uninstall mariaDB or other mysql software that uses port 3306).

-step 5: copy the RTMS.zip at C://xampp/htdocs and then extract here.
+step 5: copy the Database at C://xampp/htdocs and then extract here.

 step 6: visit localhost/phpmyadmin and create a new database named "rtms".

-step 7: select rtms and import rtms.sql file here.
+step 7: select Database file which has extention.sql and import it to the Database .

 step 8: set you db user name and password at config.php and Admin/config.php. by default, it is "root" and ""(empty)
     *You are almost done*